dnmfarrell/perltricks-static/content/article/an-introduction-to-tmux.md

 ![copy win](http://googledrive.com/host/0BwRnByTz2iUXYjRpRTIxZWVDUUE)

 ### Session control
 Sessions are one of the most useful features of Tmux.
 They let you group multiple terminal processes into a single Tmux session which can be worked on (attached), put into the background (detached) and discarded as you see fit.
-Programmers will often have different sessions for different projects or clients.
+Programmers will often have different sessions for different projects.
 Because Tmux operates under a client-server architecture, even if the original terminal that started Tmux dies or your desktop GUI crashes, the Tmux session will be preserved, along with all of the terminal sessions in it.

 Detach your Tmux session with `Ctrl-b d`.
 This will return you to a regular terminal prompt.